gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_Task_14_event%20review.jpg)

-After the reviewer send the solution, it will be possible to vote for the proposal.
+Then, after the reviewer send the solution, it will be possible to vote for the proposal.
 When the pull request is accepted, the Task status will change to **Confirmed**.

 ![](../images/gosh_web_Task_15_task_status_confirmed.jpg)

+After the lock period ends, the participants of the Task can receive a reward.
-To receive a reward, the participant of the Task, after the expiration of the Lock period, must go to the **Tasks tab** and in the completed Task and click **Claim reward**.
+To do this, go to the **Tasks** tab in the completed Task and click **Claim reward**.

 !!! note
-    If Lock and Vesting are zero values, then you can click **Claim reward** immediately.
+    If Lock period (cliff) has been set to zero, then you can click **Claim reward** immediately after accepting the pull request.

-Tokens will begin to be transferred to the wallets of the participants of the completed Task in accordance with the vesting scheme when the lock period ends.

 ![](../images/gosh_web_Task_16_claim_reward.jpg)

+Thus the tokens will begin to be transferred to the wallets of the participants of the completed Task in accordance with the vesting scheme when the lock period ends.